ruby-next/ruby-next/README.md

 The following _rule of thumb_ is recommended when choosing between refinements and monkey-patches:

-- Use refinements for libraries development (to avoid conflicts with others code)
+- Use refinements for library development (to avoid conflicts with others' code)
 - Using core extensions could be considered for application development (no need to think about `using RubyNext`); this approach could potentially lead to conflicts with dependencies (if these dependencies are not using refinements 🙂)
 - Use core extensions if refinements are not supported by your platform